How It Works: Qualified E-Signature Under eIDAS

 The Qualified E-Signature Doesn't Come Without Its Challenges

 While e-signing documents with smart cards and other hardware devices remain a viable option in the EU market, it does pose a number of challenges.
 The process can be time-consuming and clunky at times because it requires a card reader that keeps people tethered to a computer.
 This can create a major roadblock in deploying e-signatures to your employees, partners and customers.

-I can't emphasize this point strongly enough – it's one thing to implement the ultimate security in your signing process, but if no one uses it because it's tough or cumbersome to use, then you lose all the benefits of implementing a process that was meant to make doing business easier and faster.
+I can't emphasize this point strongly enough – it's one thing to implement the ultimate level of security in your signing process, but if no one uses it because it's tough or cumbersome to use, then you lose all the benefits of implementing a process that was meant to make doing business easier and faster.
 Therefore it's extremely important to take the time to weigh the costs/benefits of customer experience and security when deciding on which e-signature type to implement.
-In many cases, the Advanced E-Signature may be a more appropriate fit for your target business processes.
-In fact, in serving the European market for over a decade now, many of our European clients have opted for the Advanced E-Signature in their implementations for common use cases such as signing contracts, agreements and onboarding documents.
+In many cases, the Advanced Electronic Signature may be a more appropriate type of signature for your target business processes.
+In fact, in serving the European market for over a decade now, many of our European clients have opted for the Advanced signature in their implementations for common use cases such as signing contracts, agreements and onboarding documents in electronic form.

-The good news is that new mobile and roaming public key infrastructure (PKI) technologies are emerging to solve some of the challenges associated with signing with hardware devices, and eSignLive is at the forefront of bringing these solutions to market to ensure the e-signing experience is not only easy and convenient, but also secure at the same time.
+The good news is that new mobile and roaming public key infrastructure (PKI) technologies are emerging to solve some of the challenges associated with signing with hardware devices, and OneSpan Sign is the signature solution at the forefront of bringing these solutions to market to ensure the e-signing user experience and workflow is not only easy and convenient, but also secure at the same time.

 eIDAS: A Bright Future for Digital Business in the EU